A Utilities 3.0 Customer Journey

 To visualize the Utilities 3.0 era, let’s consider what a consumer journey might look like 10 or 15 years from now.

-Our utilities customer (let’s call him Cameron) has just moved into his new home.
+A utilities customer — let’s call him Cameron — has just moved into his new home.
 In today’s world (Utilities 2.0), assuming that Cameron is in a deregulated energy market like the UK or Australia, he can choose between different local energy suppliers.
-His company of choice offers him a limited number of generic products (flat vs. dynamic pricing, etc.).
+His company of choice offers him a limited number of generic products (e.g., flat vs. dynamic pricing).
 Once Cameron indicates his preferences and energy usage, the energy supplier sends him a quote and Cameron signs a contract.
 During the duration of his contract, Cameron receives a monthly bill for his usage.

 In a Utilities 3.0 world, when Cameron moves into a new home, he updates the personal data on his digital wallet, which notifies his active membership-based energy marketplace of his move.
 Based on his location, past usage and the details of his new home, his energy marketplace’s dApp (decentralized application) shows him personalized offers.
-When he selects an offer, the dApp sets up a smart contract that enables peer-to-peer energy trading with other active prosumagers in the energy marketplace.
+When he selects an offer, the dApp sets up a smart contract that enables peer-to-peer energy trading with other active prosumagers (consumers who produce electricity through micro-generation and manage fluctuations through local storage) in the energy marketplace.
 He can immediately begin purchasing energy.
 If he has energy generation (for example, solar panels) and/or storage capabilities at his new home, he can also immediately begin selling energy.

 A market-wide DAO (distributed autonomous organization) is responsible for tracking imbalances between the energy consumed from the grid and purchased in the marketplace.
 Any applicable charges are settled seamlessly through the smart contract.
 All usage information, financial transactions, certificates and guarantees of energy origin are stored in a secure, decentralized manner using blockchain.